canonical/matter-docs/how-to/home-assistant-ubuntu-core.md

 The guide has been tested on Raspberry Pi 4.
 ```

-## Download and install Ubuntu Core
+## Install Ubuntu Core
 Refer to the official documentation for [installing Ubuntu Core](https://ubuntu.com/core/docs/install-on-a-device).

 ## Set up the system
 SSH to the machine.
-Assuming that you used the default Ubuntu Core setup with Console Conf, you'll now need to use your Ubuntu username to connect: `ssh <user>@<ip>`.
+If you installed a pre-built Ubuntu Core image, it comes with Console Conf which has guided you to deploy the public keys from your Ubuntu SSO account.
+In this case, you should use your Ubuntu username to connect: `ssh <user>@<ip>`.

 Take a loot at what is installed:
 ```console